-The wells of the solid phase are coated with SS-A / Ro antigen, as described above.
+The wells of the solid phase are coated with TG.
 On this surface, the following immunological reactions take place:

-1st reaction: SS-A / Ro-specific antibodies present in the sample bind to the immobilised antigen, forming the antigen-antibody complex.
-Then, non-bound sample components are washed away from the solid phase.

-2nd reaction: A second antibody, directed at human IgG antibodies and conjugated with horse-radish peroxidase (HRP), is added.
+- 1st reaction: TG-specific antibodies present in the sample bind to the immobilised antigen, forming the antigen-antibody complex.
+Then, non-bound sample components are washed away from the solid phase. - 2nd reaction: A second antibody, directed at human IgG antibodies and conjugated with horse-radish peroxidase (HRP), is added.
 This conjugate binds to the complex.
-Then, excess conjugate is washed away from the solid phase.

-3rd reaction: The enzyme-labelled complex converts a colourless substrate into a blue product.
-The degree of colour development reflects the concentration of SS-A / Ro IgG in the sample.
+Then, excess conjugate is washed away from the solid phase. - 3rd reaction: The enzyme-labelled complex converts a colourless substrate into a blue product.
+The degree of colour development reflects the concentration of TG IgG in the sample.